evolaemp/svmcc/README.rst

 The ``code`` directory contains the source code used to run the study's experiment.
-It is Python 3 code and needs `NumPy`_, `LingPy`_, `scikit-learn`_, and `biopython`_ as direct dependencies.
+It is Python 3 code and needs `NumPy`_, `LingPy`_, `scikit-learn`_, `biopython`_, and `pandas`_ as direct dependencies.
 You should use ``requirements.txt`` to install the dependencies, as the code is only guaranteed to work with the specified versions of those.

 setup and usage